BerryZis/SpaceAttack/README.md

 # SpaceAttack

 ## Intro
-Playing in the familiar Space Arcade style, the player must defeat enemies and advance in stages until victory.
+Play in the familiar Space Arcade Game style, the player must defeat enemies and advance in stages until victory.
 ## Game instructions
 After selecting a player name and pressing the "Start" button on the main panel, the game panel will appear.
 - The movement of the player is performed by the arrows keys